MicrocontrollersDev/MigratingToLatest/README.md

 ### Why no longer Forge?

-TODO: Rewrite this entire thing but make it good

-Forge has always been less than ideal for performance, because while it does try to fix vanilla issues relating to performance, it still has huge overhead for server-sided modding, which is not necessary for users wishing for a vanilla compatible experience.
+Forge has always been less than ideal for performance due to its large overhead for server-sided modding, which is not necessary for users wishing for a vanilla compatible experience.
 Fabric on the other hand is extremely lightweight and is practically identical to vanilla.
-It's also considered to be much easier to make mods for and has a great community, unlike Forge's community which is much more toxic.
+It's also considered to be much easier to make mods for and is being used as the stepping tool for [Quilt](https://quiltmc.org/faq), an in-progress mod loader which will provide many more benefits to modders.

 ## Installing Fabric

-TODO: Maybe images
+TODO: add images

 0. Make sure you close Minecraft and the Minecraft launcher before installing Fabric, otherwise unexpected things can happen.
 1. Download the [Fabric installer](https://fabricmc.net/use).